This stained glass mirror is

 artist the moment you think you are one and begin to self-identify

-yourself as an artist to others!
-Beyond that, it's just a
+yourself as an artist to yourself and to others!
+Beyond that, it's just

 matter of how good an artist you become... and you